Global high-mix volume high-speed PCBA manufacturer

 In any electronic equipment, a circuit board helps receive or send signals.
 But how do circuit boards work?
 What are the roles of various PCB components like transistors, diodes, resistors, and capacitors?

-The guide provides detailed information that helps answer questions like how PCBs work and what a circuit board does.
+The guide provides detailed information that helps answer questions like how PCBs work and what a circuit board is.

 A circuit board is a flat, non-conductive piece of material that holds different electronic components joined by interconnective paths called traces.
 The circuit board can be of single, double, or multilayers.